Trustees

 Geoff Litterick

-Duncan McCardle
+Duncan McArdle

 Laurence Wilbraham

-My career in town planning has spanned over three decades in both the public and private sectors.
+I have been a member of the Trust for many years and since 2018 have been managing the northern section of the Great Central Way on behalf of the Rotary Club of Rugby.
+My career in town planning has spanned over four decades in both the public and private sectors.
 The majority of my work has been in the preparation and negotiation of planning applications, and the legal agreements which often run in parallel, for a wide variety of developments including housing, industrial and leisure projects.
-I have also been a member of the Trust for many years and I am keen to use my knowledge of the planning system to enhance the Trust's role in responding to planning applications, safeguarding existing habitats and creating new ones as part of new developments.
+I am keen to use my knowledge of the planning system to enhance the Trust's role in responding to planning applications, safeguarding existing habitats and creating new ones as part of new developments.